PURPOSE OF THIS POLICY

 APPLICATION OF THIS POLICY

-Background checks are completed for all new employees (except otherwise noted herein) and some current employees and volunteers, as further described below.
+Pre-employment background checks are completed for most new hires and some current employees and volunteers, as further described in this policy.

 EXEMPTIONS FROM THIS POLICY